logo

 Children diagnosed at birth with other conditions may be referred to a pediatric ENT (Ear Nose and Throat) doctor as babies, but medical checklists for babies with Down syndrome or other conditions recognized at birth may not be available at all hospitals or medical offices.

-Some children develop temporary hearing loss due to ear infections or have impaired hearing due to the buildup of earwax in the small passageways of their ears.
+Some children develop temporary hearing loss due to ear infections or have hearing affected due to the buildup of earwax in the small passageways of their ears.
 If a baby has been attentive to speaking, music and other sounds, and even started to say words, parents may notice a lack of interest or difficulty imitating sounds when a child develops an ear infection.

 Babies may be cranky during teething and develop ear infections that go undiagnosed because erupting gums are obviously causing them discomfort.
 Babies with Down syndrome may not be diagnosed at pediatrician visits because their ear canals are so small, and sometimes a special instrument must be used to see inside their ear canals, or the doctor will use the traditional tool without an attachment.